kemaloksuz/ObjectDetectionImbalance/README.md

 ```

 ## How to request addition of a paper
-If you know of a paper that addresses an imbalance problem concerning object detection and is not on this repository, you are welcome to submit a pull request.
+If you know of a paper that addresses an imbalance problem concerning object detection and is not on this repository, you are welcome to request  the addition of that paper by submitting a pull request.
 In your pull request please briefly state which section of your paper is related to which problem.

 # Table of Contents (Follows the taxonomy in the paper)
 1. [Class Imbalance](#1)